- how we can take better care of our bodies

 - What are breasts supposed to look like?

-- Just like every person has their own individual look, so do all our body parts, including breasts.
+- Just like every person has a unique looking face, so do all our body parts, including breasts.
 Breast tissue develops during puberty.
 Breasts in the media (video movies, tv, pornography) often look more or less the same (usually big and round and the same on both sides).
-In real life breasts come in all different shapes and sizes.
+In real life, breasts come in all different shapes and sizes.
 Breasts can be big, small, saggy, perky, floppy, bouncy, flat, or any other shape and like the rest of the body, breasts change over time.
-Everyone’s nipples look different to!
+Everyone’s nipples look different too!
 Also just like most of us have one foot that’s a little bit bigger than the other, it’s common for one breast to be smaller / bigger than the other, usually it’s hardly noticeable by the end of puberty.
-Breasts (and nipples) are sensitive to touch and can be especially tender when breasts are growing, or when someone is close to their period, or if they are pregnant.
+Breasts (and nipples) are sensitive to touch and can be especially tender when breasts are growing when someone is close to their period, or if they are pregnant.
 If you are worried about your breasts you can always ask questions at a teen clinic.

 - What is the average penis size?